dgoerger/dotfiles/README.md

   1. if you didn't already fork, edit the attributes file(s) in `/var/chake/cookbooks/workstation/attributes/`
   2. seriously though fork this repo and commit your deltas
   3. as root, `cd /var/chake && rake converge`
-  4. copy in MUTTRC and NEWSBEUTER secrets, and declare them in `~/.bashrc`
+  4. copy in secrets, and declare them in `~/.bashrc`

 Secrets